rocket-pool/old.docs.rocketpool.net/src/guides/node/native.md

 sudo chmod 660 /srv/rocketpool/data/wallet
 ```

-And with that, you're ready to secure your operating system to protect your node.

-Move on to the [Securing your Node](./securing-your-node.md) section next.
+And with that, you're now ready to secure your operating system to protect your node.
+In this case, move on to the [Securing your Node](./securing-your-node.md) section next.